 "Oh no, Mister Mansfield, I look silly."

 "If you think you look silly, Jane, then you've been looking in the wrong mirror."
-Terry gently pulled me over to him and we stood in front of the fireplace while his father took the photograph, dazzling me slightly with his high-powered flashlight.
+Terry gently pulled Jane over to him and they stood in front of the fireplace while his father took the photograph, dazzling Jane slightly with his high-powered flashlight.
 "Well, Jane, are you and our Terry just friends, or are you courting?"
-I was caught out by the question and unsure what I should say.
-I knew what I would like to say, but I didn't want to make Terry feel uncomfortable about my feelings for him.
-I stood hesitant, but Terry answered the question.
+Jane was caught out by the question and unsure what she should say.
+She knew what she would like to say, but she didn't want to make Terry feel uncomfortable about her feelings for him.
+She stood hesitant, but Terry answered the question.

 "Jane's my girlfriend, Dad."
-I couldn't contain the huge grin that appeared across my mouth, a grin that lit up the whole of my face as I looked at Terry.
+Jane couldn't contain the huge grin that appeared across her mouth, a grin that lit up the whole of her face as she looked at Terry.
 The flashlight went off again.

 "Marvellous," his father said.
 "That was a marvellous shot."

-Billy and his family had to leave and they included me in their kisses and hugs as they left.
-Although it was just normal to them, I felt as if I were in heaven.
+Billy and his family had to leave and they included Jane in their kisses and hugs as they left.
+Although it was just normal to them, she felt as if she were in heaven.

 "Come on, Jane, let's go up the pub.
 I want you to meet my mate, Brian."